Welcome to the Hockey Speed Training guide. This is the complete guide to hockey speed and learning how to skate faster on the ice.

-Whereas stride length training encourages resistance training, hockey specialization, and much more advanced methods to continuously create higher top speeds, acceleration, and start times.
+Whereas stride length training encourages resistance training, hockey specialization, and much more advanced methods to continuously create higher top speeds, acceleration, and first-step quickness.

 As we continue to go over stride length vs. stride frequency, it’s tough to determine if either is of any greater importance.

 Your youth training years quite literally set the stage for your long-term athletic potential.